bekbeis/bekbeis/README.md

 ### Hi there 👋

+My name is Bekzat.
+I am a senior CS student from 🇰🇿 passionate about different technologies and Web Development in particular.

+Feel free to contact me via <a href="https://t.me/beph64">telegram</a> for any kind of discussion.

+And don't forget that science can amuse and fascinate us all, but it is engineering that changes the world!

 <!--
 **bekbeis/bekbeis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.